Given the trivial incident today, on CNN, I can’t believe I’ve been thinking about it for so long (a whole hour). But here we are.

 Apparently, my producers behind the scenes were all scrambling, trying to figure out the same thing.
 “What did he just say?”

 I just couldn’t let this go.
 So I jumped back in and spelled it out like a fourth-grade boy: “b-double-o-b-s?!”
 Yes.
 “Boobs.”
 He eventually confirmed: “boobs.”
 Almost proud, smirking…

 Surely smirking.
 I’ve only heard him a few times, but he’s got a surefire Fox schtick.
-His media personality is built on these pillars:
+He’s built his media personality on these pillars:

 1.)
 I’m an alpha male.

 I’m not quite sure how many hours he’s on the radio each night, but I caught a few minutes of him most of this week.
 About half the time he was slamming ESPN for embracing Hill and throwing aside sports for politics (Et tu…?).
 He’s been particularly enraged at her for being so WRONG about Trump […quick impression: What about all the minorities in his cabinet?
 Ben Carson, huh?
 They’re all in the KKK?
 Look, statistics showed Hillary only lost because millions of voters switched to Donald Trump from Barack Obama – a black guy!].